micmejia/bible-dump/AMPC/Philippians/Phil 2.md

-So by whatever [appeal to you there is in our mutual dwelling in Christ, by whatever] strengthening _and_ consoling _and_ encouraging [our relationship] in Him [affords], by whatever persuasive [^a]incentive there is in love, by whatever participation in the [Holy] Spirit [we share], and by whatever depth of affection and compassionate sympathy,
+So by whatever [appeal to you there is in our mutual dwelling in Christ, by whatever] strengthening _and_ consoling _and_ encouraging [our relationship] in Him [affords], by whatever persuasive incentive there is in love, by whatever participation in the [Holy] Spirit [we share], and by whatever depth of affection and compassionate sympathy,